PostOwl/postowl/README.md

 1. Run `fly apps create`
    1. Enter a name for your application at the prompt (e.g. `myapp`)
    1. Choose a Fly organization to deploy to
-1. Run `fly deploy` as shown below. **Substitute your own values for the secrets** and make sure to replace all instances of `myapp` with the name you chose when creating the application above):
+1. Run `fly deploy` as shown below. **Substitute your own values for the secrets** and make sure to replace all instances of `myapp` with the name you chose when creating the application above:

 ```
 fly deploy -a myapp \